medcomdk/dk-medcom-xds-metadata/input/pagecontent/index.md

 This IG includes ValueSets used in the MedComDocumentReference profile.
 Further, it includes relevant CodeSystems defined by MedCom.

 ### ValueSets
 Codes represented in the ValueSets comes from more CodeSystems, intended for use in a particular context.
 For each coded element in the DocumentReference profile, a ValueSet is included.
-The included ValueSet can either be generic across metadata for all standards, e.g. [HealthCareFacilityTypeCode](https://build.fhir.org/ig/medcomdk/dk-medcom-xds-metadata/ValueSet-MedCom-xds-HealthcareFacilityTypeCode-VS.html), or specific for the individual standard, e.g. [formatcode](https://build.fhir.org/ig/medcomdk/dk-medcom-xds-metadata/ValueSet-MedCom-ihe-plr-formatcode-VS.html).
-Therefore, several ValueSets for representing e.g. formatCode can be found, one for each type of MedCom document standard.
+The included ValueSet can either be generic across metadata for all standards, e.g. [HealthCareFacilityTypeCode](/ValueSet-MedCom-xds-HealthcareFacilityTypeCode-VS.html), or specific for the individual standard.
+In the latter case, the ValueSet can be found in the Xds-Documents IG (link will be provided).

 ### CodeSystems
 CodeSystems defines which codes exists and how they should be understood to avoid ambiguities.
 As mentioned, this IG only includes relevant CodeSystems defined by MedCom, whereas CodeSystems defined by other organizations can be found elsewhere.

 The codes in the ValueSet originate from different CodeSystems that are owned by various organizations.
-In the table below, these CodeSystems are presented with an OID, name, description from the [OID-repository](http://www.oid-info.com/), owner of the CodeSystem, and a reference to the CodeSystem if it is different from the OID listed below.
+In the table below, these CodeSystems are presented with an OID, name, description from the [OID-repository](http://www.oid-info.com/), owner of the CodeSystem, and a reference to the CodeSystem used in this IG, if it is different from the OID listed below.

 <style type="text/css">